samkrishna/IntelRDFPMathLib20U2/README.md

 $ sudo make install -f macos-install.makefile
 ```

-And the correct version of the `libbid` library to be used for an upgraded version of the [twsapi](https://github.com/samkrishna/twsapi/tree/next-2023.1) will be installed, along with headers.
+And the correct version of the `libbid` library to be used for an upgraded version of the [twsapi](https://github.com/samkrishna/twsapi/tree/next-2023.1) library will be installed, along with headers.

 ## OTHER DETAILS: